 Although the majority of cSCCs are successfully eradicated by surgical excision with good prognosis, a subset of cSCC possesses features associated with a higher likelihood of recurrence, metastasis, and death. cSCC accounts for 20% of cutaneous malignancies and about 75% of all deaths due to skin cancer, excluding melanoma.

-Prior to the emergence of therapies against the anti-programmed cell death receptor 1 protein (PD-1) or programmed death-ligand 1 (PD-L1) antibodies(anti-PD-(L)1 antibodies), other systemic treatments were palliative and had only short-lived effects.
-Recent scientific data suggest the C5a involvement with tumor formation and progression.
-Expression of the receptors for C5a (C5aR) is increased in many epithelial tumors, including cSCC.
+Scientific data suggest involvement of C5a in tumour formation and progression.
+Expression of the receptors for C5a (C5aR) is increased in many epithelial tumours, including cSCC.
 C5a is expressed at high levels in the tumor environment and may directly promote tumor growth and, through several mechanisms, metastasis.
-PD-1 is overexpressed by human cSCC and plays an integral role in suppressing the immune response, thereby preventing immune-mediated killing of cancer cells.

-Cemiplimab and pembrolizumab are FDA-approved anti-PD-(L)1 antibodies for the treatment of locally advanced or metastatic cSCC that is not curable by surgery or radiation.
 There are no other treatment options for patients with PD-(L)1-resistant or refractory cSCC.
-A combination of an anti-C5a therapy with PD-1 checkpoint inhibition could reverse resistance to PD-1 or PD-L1 inhibitor therapy.
+An anti-C5a therapy may reverse resistance to PD-1 or PD-L1 inhibitor therapy.